AMAZINGHIBIKI/AMAZINGHIBIKI/README.md

 </p>

 <p align="center">
-  HIHI!
-Name's Aretino, but most people call me Spin/Spinny!
+  Hi!
+Name's Reverie, but most people call me Spin/Spinny because of my discord username, people call me pixel or shovel too, haha.
 I'm fine with any nicknames as long as they are appropriate!!
-If you're from Pony Town, I usually stay around phighting area along with someone very special <3 Feel free to hmu with messages! ( Though whispers are suggested because I won't see public notifications. ) Only drag me around if ya need something!! ( I have a tini bit of issues with signals, so it's a little hard for me to venture around! ) If I happen not to respond, I'm away from the computer!
+I use any pronouns, feel free to refer me as any pronouns you like to see me as.
+If you're from Pony Town, I usually appear anywhere, just kinda in the game if my partner is there.
+Mostly idling from pt, so whisper if you want to talk, it gives notifications!
 </p>
 <p align="center">
-  I LIKE ENSTARS and my fav/comfort character is WATARU!!!!
-HE'S SO COOL!!1 BUT YEAH, my main interest is ensemble stars.
-I'm also into DAYS UNION (DU) and created some ocs!!
-Keep in mind that I don't support the admins.
-I also play HSR!
-Other fandoms I'm in but not really into by now are DBH, R1999 and more that I don't recall.
-  Still discussing interests, I like studying psychology such as MBTI, enneagrams, and many more.
-I'm an INFJ, 6w5.
+  Discussing interests, I like studying psychology such as MBTI, enneagrams, and many more.
+I'm an INTJ, 6w5.
 </p>
 <p align="center">
-  I might be a little dry sometimes, so bear with me!!
-Oh yeah, some add-ons, I'm an artist who draws OCS mostly but sometimes fanart too!!
+  Text might be a dry to keep my energy constant, so please don't perceive it as rude.
+Oh yeah, some add-ons, I'm an artist who draws OCS mostly but sometimes fanart too!
 Yeah, I think that's all I can say for now, I'll add more if I have some in mind!!
 Overall, nice to meet you!
-Have a great day!!!!!1
+Have a great day!!